-We’re spending on December doing some more hands on activities and reading Christmas books and fun projects as we take a break from our regular curriculum.
+We’re spending December doing some more hands-on activities and reading Christmas books and fun projects as we take a break from our regular curriculum.
 I love this time of year and there are so many activities that you can do to bring them into the Christmas spirit.

-I love spending time cuddling up on the couch with my little ones as we read a narrate from our Christmas books, we spend more time crafting and doing more drawing and painting as well.
-As long as we get our basics down like reading, math and writing, I don’t sweat the other stuff during this month unless it’s something the kids want to do.
+I love spending time cuddling up on the couch with my little ones as we read a narration from our Christmas books, we spend more time crafting and doing more drawing and painting as well.
+As long as we get our basics down like reading, math, and writing, I don’t sweat the other stuff during this month unless it’s something the kids want to do.

 Winter Lacing Card Supplies

 All you need are the simple supplies listed below to get started.

 Print out the template onto paper or cardstock, laminate it or if you don’t have a laminator, cover it with contact paper and use the hole punch to create the holes.

 Grab a ribbon or shoe string to use to thread the cards.
 I like to tie one end so it doesn’t get pulled all the way through as they work on it which can make it frustrating for little ones.

 If you’d rather not make your own, try these wooden lacing cards that will definitely last after your kids use them.
 We own these and the kids play with them over and over again.
 They’re just really cute and user-friendly and I can’t rave about them anymore!
 (These would also make really cute gift ideas for friends with kids that are this age as well!)